 Stacy is a doctoral student in the Biochemistry & Molecular Biophysics (BMB) graduate program at the University of Pennsylvania.
 She has worked in many areas of research from organic synthesis, cancer biology, prion disease, to vaccine immunology.
 Stacy looks forward to helping accelerate research efforts that will find missing links and identify the drivers of immunological responses that lead to Castleman Disease.
 Stacy graduated from California State University, Fullerton with a BS in Biochemistry.
 Her dream is to open her own foundation or clinic in the future to help underserved communities.
 In her free time, Stacy enjoys cooking, reading, making boba drinks, painting with gouache or acrylic, sewing, and hiking.

-Johnson Khor is the Center Coordinator for the Center for Cytokine Storm Treatment & Laboratory (CSTL) at the University of Pennsylvania as well as the On-Boarding Officer for the CDCN.
-As such, Johnson works as a clinical liaison between the research and clinical sides of the CSTL, assists with various research projects such as the ACCELERATE Natural History Registry, and coordinates biological sample donation to the CSTL's Castlebank.
-He is currently working on a Masters of Health Care Innovation at the Perelman School of Medicine after graduating from the University of California, Berkeley where he studied Microbial Biology and Education.
-In his free time, Johnson enjoys making music as a Baritone vocalist, baking treats for the CSTL, and enjoying a hot cup of coffee.
+Bridget Austin is the Biobank Coordinator for the Center for Cytokine Storm Treatment & Laboratory (CSTL) at the University of Pennsylvania.
+As such, Bridget works as a clinical liaison between the research and clinical sides of the CSTL, assists with various research projects such as the ACCELERATE Natural History Registry, and coordinates biological sample donation to the CSTL's Castlebank.
+Bridget earned her MS in Psychology from Villanova University.

 Medical Student & Data Scientist